libingcun/libingcun-octopress-theme/README.md

 #libingcun-octopress-theme

-libingcun-octopress-theme is a simple theme for Octopress, and inspiration from a jekyll theme.
+libingcun-octopress-theme is a simple theme for Octopress, and inspired by a jekyll theme.

 ##Install